top of page

 ANYTHING ELSE?

-If you have any questions regarding SNAP or need further assistance, please reach out to the Office of Student Advocate (OSA) with any inquiries sa-student-advoc@cornell.edu.
+If you have any questions regarding SNAP or need further assistance, please reach out to the Office of Student Advocate (OSA) with any inquiries at sa-student-advoc@cornell.edu.
 You can also schedule appointments with OSA’s office hours to get assistance.

 Check out the official NY state website’s FAQ page for more information on SNAP benefits: https://otda.ny.gov/programs/snap/qanda.asp